pestphp/website/source/docs/datasets.md

 ]);
 ```

-In your test, you can use the `dataset` name to reuse your dataset.
+In your test, you can use the `dataset` name to reuse your dataset:
 ```php
 it('has emails', function ($email) {
     assertNotEmpty($email)